 Used for runtime initialization of the model.
 This is the first call made to the model by any DART compliant assimilation routine.
 It reads the model namelist parameters, set the calendar type (the GREGORIAN calendar is used with the ROMS model), and determine the dart vector length.
-This subroutine requires that ROMSinput_d01, ROMSinput_d02, ... (one file for each domain) be present in the working directory to retrieve model information (grid dimensions and spacing, time step, pressure at the top of the model, map projection parameters, etc).
+This routine requires that a roms_input.nc is present in the working directory to retrieve model information (grid dimensions and spacing, variable sizes, etc).

-Function to write model specific attributes to a netCDF file.
-At present, DART is using the NetCDF format to output diagnostic information.
-This is not a requirement, and models could choose to provide output in other formats.
-This function writes the metadata associated with the model to a NetCDF file opened to a file identified by ncFileID.
+Function to write model-specific attributes to a netCDF file, usually the DART diagnostic files.
+This function writes the model metadata to a NetCDF file opened to a file identified by ncid.

 |ierr||Returns a 0 for successful completion.|